myles-lewis/locuszoomr/README.md

 This is a pure R implementation of locuszoom for plotting genetic data at genomic loci accompanied by gene annotations.
-It uses the LDlink API to query linkage disequilibrium data from 1000 genomes.
+It uses the LDlink API to query linkage disequilibrium data from 1000 Genomes.

 # Installation